zloirock/core-js/README.md

 }

 class SuppressedError extends Error {
-  constructor(error: any, suppressed: any, message?: string, { cause: any }?): SuppressedError;
+  constructor(error: any, suppressed: any, message?: string): SuppressedError;
   error: any;
   suppressed: any;
   message: string;